-What's bothering your cat could very well be something that bothers you, too!
-From dirty bathrooms, to spoiled food, to too loud music, cats and humans share more pet peeves than you may think.
+What's bothering your cat could very well be something that bothers you, too.
+From dirty bathrooms to spoiled food to too loud music, cats and humans share more pet peeves than you may think.
 And believe it or not, you could be making some mistakes as an owner, unknowingly causing these top things cats can't stand.
-Don't worry—we've got your back!–here's how to remedy them.
+Don't worry—we've got your back—here's how to remedy them.

 Cats Hate Feeling Lonely

 Using a dirty toilet—in public or in a home—is pretty gross, right?
-Well, cats feel the same way about dirty litter boxes!
+Well, cats feel the same way about dirty litter boxes.

 It’s important to clean out your cat’s litter boxes every day, or at least every other day, depending on the number of cats you have and their bathroom habits.
 Don’t want to scoop poop daily?
 Consider investing in a self-cleaning litter box.

 Keeping a clean litter box isn’t just about scooping either.
-Depending on the type of litter you use, the frequency with which you scoop it, and the number of cats in your household, litter should be replaced about every two weeks.Continue to 4 of 8 below.
+Depending on the type of litter you use, the frequency with which you scoop it, and the number of cats in your household, litter should be replaced about every two weeks.

 Whenever you’re serving up your kitty’s meals, be sure to check the expiration dates on both wet and dry food.
-If you find yourself saving lots of leftovers after your cat’s meals, you may need to assess how much he actually needs to be eating.
+If you find yourself saving lots of leftovers after your cat’s meals, you may need to assess how much it actually needs to be eating.
 Your veterinarian can help you decide based on his breed, age, and activity levels.

 Cats Hate Yucky Medicine

-Whether your cat needs medication for a cold or infection, or has a chronic condition that requires the ongoing administering of medication, it’s vital to make the experience a bit more palatable for kitty.
+Whether your cat needs medication for a cold or infection or has a chronic condition that requires the ongoing administering of medication, it’s vital to make the experience a bit more palatable for kitty.

-If you’re still having issues with administering pills, there are lots of soft treats with pockets designed for holding pills.Continue to 6 of 8 below.
+If you’re still having issues with administering pills, there are lots of soft treats with pockets designed for holding pills.Continue to 5 of 7 below.

-Cats Hate Overly-Aggressive Petting
+Cats Hate Overly Aggressive Petting

 Want to keep your cat happy?
-Cats groom each other on the head and neck—and seriously dislike "full body" pets down the length of their backs—so try to stick to the areas around her head and neck only.
-Pay close to attention to her behavior and body signals to understand acceptable and unacceptable petting.Continue to 7 of 8 below.
+Cats groom each other on the head and neck—and seriously dislike "full-body" pets down the length of their backs—so try to stick to the areas around its head and neck only.
+Pay close to attention to its behavior and body signals to understand acceptable and unacceptable petting.

-For example: If a housecat feels threatened by an outdoor cat, but can’t attack it, he may redirect his aggression towards another cat inside the house.
+For example: If a house cat feels threatened by an outdoor cat, but can’t attack it, the house cat may redirect his aggression toward another cat inside the house.

 Cats Hate Loud Noises

-From thunderstorms, to arguments, to fireworks, lots of loud noises and commotion can seriously stress your cat out.
-And chronic stress from loud noises can cause a number of behavioral and health issues, including skittishness, aggression or depression, as well as hair loss, lack of appetite, and over-grooming.
+From thunderstorms to arguments to fireworks, lots of loud noises and commotion can seriously stress your cat out.
+And chronic stress from loud noises can cause a number of behavioral and health issues, including skittishness, aggression, or depression, as well as hair loss, lack of appetite, and over-grooming.